dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 following reasons:

 » Make it more difficult to access your code.
-When you distribute an application as an add-in (and you protect its VBA project), casual users can’t view the
+When you distribute an application as an add-in (and you protect its VBA project), casual users can't view the

 sheets in the workbook.
 If you use proprietary techniques in your VBA code,

 you can make it more difficult for others to copy the code.
-Excel’s protection
+Excel's protection

-features aren’t perfect, though, and password-cracking utilities are available.
+features aren't perfect, though, and password-cracking utilities are available.

 » Avoid confusion.
 If a user loads your application as an add-in, the file is invisible and therefore less likely to confuse novice users or get in the way.

-Unlike a hidden workbook, the contents of an add-in can’t be revealed.
+Unlike a hidden workbook, the contents of an add-in can't be revealed.

 » Simplify access to worksheet functions.
 Custom worksheet functions that

-you store in an add-in don’t require the workbook name qualifier.
+you store in an add-in don't require the workbook name qualifier.
 For

 example, if you store a custom function named MOVAVG in a workbook